-But remember, that ancient Greek or Roman friend will still be closer to you, in time, than he is to the Pyramids.
+An ancient Greek or Roman friend is closer to you, in time, than he is to the Pyramids.

-Stop for just a second and really let your mind process that.
+Stop for just a second and really let your mind process that fact.

 In the long road of time, ancient Greece and Rome are really not all that distant.
 They’re our neighbors down the street.
 We’re reaching across time to them, sure, but it feels like we’re not trying very hard.

-How far back can we reach, and connect with someone?
+How much further back can we reach, and connect with a living person’s voice?

 Back before Greece and Rome, before the Hittites and the Canaanites, before the great empire of Babylon, long before the Bible was written down.